Where to Find the Best Donuts Near Seattle (17 Shops!)

 5604 Delridge Way SW, Seattle, WA 98106

 You can typically purchase donuts from 9th and Hennepin at local farmer’s markets or through the owner’s personal kitchen in West Seattle.
-(You can place an online order here.)

 There are always at least four kinds of donuts: a raised/filled brioche, a fritter, a cake donut, and a special.
 The flavors and menu constantly change to reflect the seasons and local produce.
-Check out their website for the weekly menu!
+Check out their website for the weekly menu.

 9. Original Bakery